-During the snap, as the leather begins to make contact, air is trapped and compressed first near one hand or near the other at random.
-The ejected compressed air drives a shock wave that propagates along the belt from one hand to the other (e.g. from left to right in Fig. 6a) and then reflects.
-This shock appears to be circularly symmetric in the side view shown in Fig. 5b.
+During the snap, as the leather begins to make contact (Fig. 6a), air is trapped and compressed first near one hand or near the other at random.
+The ejected compressed air drives a shock wave that propagates along the belt from one hand to the other (e.g. from left to right in Fig. 6a-c) and then reflects.
+This shock appears to be circularly symmetric in the side view shown in Fig. 6d.
 In some cases a second, later shock appears, and in some of the image sequences the turbulent air that drove the shock wave is seen still escaping from the belt-snap well after the shock has dissipated.

-5.2.2 Snapping a Ruler on a Table
+5.2.2 Snapping a ruler on a table

-A table, desk, or other flat surface is sharply struck broadside by a common 12-inch (30.5 cm) ruler or a wooden meter-stick, creating once again a loud snap or crack.
+A table, desk, or other flat surface is sharply struck broadside by a common 12-in.
+(30.5 cm) ruler or a wooden meter-stick, creating once again a loud snap or crack.
 In much the same way as in the belt-snap, air is trapped between the impacting surfaces and is momentarily compressed, possibly to several atmospheres.
 This compression typically begins opposite the end of the ruler that is held, and in our experiments runs along the length of the ruler fast enough to produce one or a series of oblique shock waves, as shown in Fig. 7.
-It is quite easy to produce relatively-strong homemade shock waves this way: In our high-speed videos the resulting shocks reflected from the laboratory wall outside the field-of-view and were still strong enough to be seen crossing in front of the schlieren mirror a second time.
+It is quite easy to produce relatively strong home-made shock waves this way: in our high-speed videos the resulting shocks reflected from the laboratory wall outside the field-of-view and were still strong enough to be seen crossing in front of the schlieren mirror a second time.
 Also, as in the belt-snap, turbulent ejected compressed air can be seen in the impact region after shock-wave formation.

-5.2.3 Dropping a Book on the Floor
+5.2.3 Dropping a book on a table

-A heavy book is held horizontally at about waist level and dropped so that it makes approximately a flat impact on the floor (i.e., not edge-on).
-As shown in Fig. 8, the attitude of the book prior to impact need not be perfectly parallel to the floor, and that is in any case difficult to achieve.
+A heavy book is held horizontally about 1m above a table and dropped so that it makes approximately a flat impact (i.e., not edge-on).
+As shown in Fig. 8, the attitude of the book prior to impact need not be perfectly parallel to the table, and that is in any case difficult to achieve.
 A sharp audible report is heard upon impact.
-With present equipment, the ejected compressed air between the book and the floor is clearly visible in the form of a vortex, along with the driven shock.
-Compared to the previous examples, this one produces a rather clean and simple flowfield.
+With present equipment, the ejected compressed air between the book and the table is clearly visible in the form of a vortex, along with the driven shock.
+A similar vortex is produced in the belt-snap experiment, but it is less coherent and not as easily observed due to the hands in the images.